dermesser/uvco/README.md

 To run a coroutine, you need to set up an event loop.
 This is done by calling `uvco::runMain` with a lambda that returns a `uvco::Promise<void>`.
-(Strictly speaking, you don't need to return the promise, it is enough to set it up and then drop it; once I/O has been set up on the UV event loop, the application will run until all I/O is finished.)
+(Strictly speaking, you don't need to return the promise, it is enough to set it up and then drop it; once I/O has been set up on the UV event loop, the application will run until all I/O is finished.
+However, it is sometimes safer to use the `runMain()` version taking a coroutine, because objects allocated within the coroutine will be kept alive.)

 A `Promise<T>` is a coroutine promise, and can be awaited.
 It is the basic unit, and only access to concurrency; there is no `Task` or such.
 Awaiting a promise will save the current